su-matt/ansible/README.md

 bootstrap script to update ubuntu, install git and ansible (if arch, update pacman and install git and ansible etc) then clone ansible in home directory and then run ansible playbook

+fix submodule stuff, .zshrc not working: may need to delete file in ansible

+## Errors

+if getting locale error, run: sudo dpkg-reconfigure locales